ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 Next we add the stuff to gather a bunch of stats from the RPi.
 I am using a version you can find [here](https://github.com/ancker010/rpi-home-server/raw/main/telegraf/rpi-to-influx.conf).
 You might need to edit it.
 I got most of it from [this guide](http://oostens.me/projects/raspberrypiserver/system-monitoring/), so it might be helpful to follow that guide.
-I of course, skipped the InfluxDB/Telegraf/etc stuff since I already did that stuff.
+I of course, skipped the InfluxDB/Telegraf/etc stuff since I already did it above.

 ```
 vi /etc/telegraf/telegraf.d